That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 TIP: To control the size of the embedded SlideShare, add width and height parameters to the end of the shortcode.
 Here’s an example:

-Embed in Content on Other Content Platforms
+Embed into Content on Other Content Platforms

 - Increases your SlideShare view count.